TheJoSam/TheJoSam/Certificates.md

 # Certificates
-I am a Certified Developer,
-this is a complete list of them with DOC (Document of Completion) and direct link.
+This is a complete list of my Certificates with DOC (Document of Completion) and Direct link.

-This Libary will grow over time and I have many other Courses currently.
+This Libary will grow over time.

 ---
 > [!NOTE]
-> Certificates are categorised how CodeCademy or my own sorting.
-Please look at all categories if you don't find what you are searching.
-> This makes categorizing harder and is not always possible so please look at all Certificates as I will list them only one time.
+> Certificates are categorized from CodeCademy's own sorting, please refer to the full list.

 ### Universal Certificates
 - [Code Foundations Skill Path](https://www.codecademy.com/profiles/TheJoSam/certificates/5b55e668646caa552f8e4d1d) October 10, 2023